CBeri9496/Data_Mining_Project/README.md

 + WEKA or WEKA with JAVA will be use to do the data analysis.
 + There we will be going to use K-Mean Cluster and Classification algorithms for research questions.

+# Research Questions
++ Some of the questions we wanted to explore those are:
++ 1. Are men or women more prone to being victims of identity theft?
++ 2. Is the economic impact of identity theft is comprised of direct and indirect financial loss?
++ 3. Does victims suffered with any emotional distress experience while resolving the problem?

 # Project Management